zyrakq/zyrakq/README.md

 🦀 Building everything possible in Rust - from deployment automation tools to OIDC and SSL integration utilities for Docker configs.

 🐧 Arch Linux enthusiast with strong Linux systems administration skills and custom dotfiles for rapid system setup.

+🤖 Experienced with AI development tools: using Cline with Claude, Grok, and open-source models.
+Self-hosted LiteLLM proxy for OpenRouter and LibreChat interface.

 🌐 Exploring microfrontends and web components with lit.js, while keeping backend development in Rust.